keeratS/445team27/notebooks/piyush/README.md

 Prototyped the balanced demodulator in the lab on a breadboard with just a sine waveform (instead of a DC signal modulated with a sine).
 The output should be a rectified sine wave, but instead I got two sine waves, one offset from the other by a phase of around 100 degrees.
 Not sure why.

+3/28/22 - 3/29/22
+Designed PCB V2 for microcontroller board.
+Researched the difference between an oscillator and a crystal, figured out that ECS-100AX which we had was an oscillator, not a crystal.
+Submitted gerber files to PCBway and it passed the audit.

+4/4/22
+Verified that I was able to program the atmega with an external oscillator.